 Solvang offers a perfect feel of Denmark with its typical landscape, windmills, traditional bakeries, and novel architecture.
 It draws a lot of inspiration from the country, preserving its history and culture from the good, old times.
 No wonder many tourists flock to this humble town amidst the beaches and glamour of SoCal.
 You cannot help but wonder about this contrasting, yet unique experience.
 One moment you are enjoying the sun and sand on Californian beaches; and in the next instant, you are transported to a European country, miles, and miles away.

 The best highlight of Solvang is its pleasant climate all year around.
 Feel of Denmark coupled with weather California cannot get any better.

-Limited buildings, yet loads of options for tourists can rightly describe this town.
-There are many places to eat, shop, roam and appreciate the ambiance of Denmark, increasing the curiosity to visit this country.
+Limited buildings yet loads of options for tourists can aptly describe this town.
+There are many places to eat, shop, roam, and appreciate the ambiance of Denmark, increasing the curiosity to visit this country.
 At least that is what it did to me, while I started my imaginary plans across the ocean.

 Solvang Walking Tour

 A slow and peaceful walk along the main street of Solvang is the best way to explore it.
 As my ‘touristy’ eyes were engrossed in observing the picturesque landscape and admiring its architecture, the experience only got better and better.
 Large windmills and pointed roof of huts form the overall theme of the town.
 Danish icons of Round Tower, Little Mermaid replica, Hans Andersen statue, and Danish rural churches are the highlights.

 Though the town sits right in the middle of California, it has succeeded in preserving its Danish touch.
 I was amazed by its humble ambiance at every corner of the town.
 Besides the windmills, towers, and houses, Solvang is known for three museums.
 The Hans Andersen museum, Vintage motorcycle museum, and the Elverhog museum attract several visitors all year round.